Synesso/scweery/README.markdown

 Ohai there!
 Thanks for coming to see _Scweery_.
 I am happy to have you here!

-At this point in time Scweery is just a pup.
+Scweery was a tiny plaything of mine back in 2009 when I was first getting into Scala.
+It was only ever just a pup.
 It can only do a few simple tricks and will probably poop on your rug.
 But please feel free to play with it anyway.
-And do [let me know](http://twitter.com/scweery) of any bad behaviour new tricks you'd like to see.
+And do [let me know](http://twitter.com/scweery) what you think.

 ## But what is it?